-Diamond A must be located at the top.
+Diamond (A) must be positioned visibly as shown in the figure.

-11.42 Adjusting the basic position of the clutch lever
+11.44 Adjusting the basic position of the clutch lever

-Adjust the basic position of the clutch lever to your hand size by turning adjusting screw 1.
+- Adjust the basic position of the clutch lever to your hand size by turning adjusting screw 1.

 Turn the adjusting screw counterclockwise to decrease the distance between the clutch lever and the handlebar.